Portada » Initiatives » Awards » Richard H. Driehaus Medal for Heritage Preservation » Laureates » Francisco Calheiros

 Born into an old Minho family, Francisco de Calheiros has devoted over four decades to the protection and restoration of Paço de Calheiros, an eighteenth-century manor house overlooking the Lima valley which has belonged to his family for generations.
 Under his stewardship the property recovered its original harmony through a restoration guided by respect for traditional local materials and building techniques.
 This rehabilitation has preserved not just the building and its historic gardens but also the farming practices, craft trades, and community life that gave it meaning.
 He has thereby established a model by which tourism, understood as a vehicle of cultural transmission, helps to conserve heritage and support social and economic life in the vicinity.

-In order to share this experience with other house-owners and regions, he founded the association TURIHAB and created the network Solares de Portugal, which now comprises over 120 homes nationwide.
-These historic and country houses, grouped into three categories (Casas antigas, Quintas e herdades, and Casas rústicas) , are linked by the shared aim of keeping traditional Portuguese architecture alive along with the culture of hospitality associated with it.
-Through this initiative, the historic dwellings forming the network have been integrated into a coherent ensemble of accommodation and cultural experiences in which homeowners assume the roles of host, cicerone, and custodian of the memory of their house and its environs.
+With the purpose of extending this experience to other owners and territories, he founded the TURIHAB association and created the Solares de Portugal network, which today groups more than 120 houses spread throughout the country.
+These dwellings, classified into three categories – (Casas antigas, Quintas e herdades, and Casas rústicas) -share the same objective: to keep alive the traditional Portuguese architecture and the hospitality that is an essential part of its culture.
+Thanks to this initiative, the historic residences of the network were integrated into a coherent set of accommodation and cultural experiences, where each owner assumes the role of host, narrator and custodian of the memory of his house and his territory.

 His work has also embraced the preservation of public heritage.
 As president of the Lima Valley Association for Rural Development (ADRIL), he has for over thirty years promoted the application in Portugal of the European LEADER program, involving decentralized, participatory management of rural development.
 Under his leadership, ADRIL has funded dozens of farming, tourism, and cultural projects that have helped keep the local economy alive and strengthened social cohesion in the valley.
 His approach, based on cooperation between town halls, associations, professionals, and entrepreneurs, has put in place an exemplary model of local governance connecting the preservation of heritage with the wellbeing of the resident communities.